 Go to the Local Supermarket

-You can visit your local Beverly Hills supermarket and find out what they have, the varieties of products they sell, the prices for groceries, and household items.
+You can visit your local Beverly Hills supermarket and find out what they have, the varieties of products they sell, and the prices for groceries, and household items.
 This will help you to compare prices before purchasing a property in that locality.
 You do not want to go with the wrong information as it will cause problems later on when you have made your home, so be thorough about visiting things like supermarkets and department stores.

 You need to research the social life in your new area.
 The best way is to ask your friends and relatives who have already experienced this.
 There are high chances that you might not get a positive response from those who moved to an unknown place but if you ask people who were looking for such options, then it will be helpful as they can compare it to your new location in Beverly Hills.